-The 901 comes with a Rockshox Recon RL Gold fork with 130mm of travel.
+The 901 comes with a RockShox Recon RL Gold fork with 130mm of travel.
 The gold is a step up from the standard Recon RL fork and the performance improvements are noticeable.
-It still features 32mm stanchions as the standard Recon RL but has the "fast black coating" found on the high-end Rockshox forks.
-This fork was noticeably smoother and plusher feeling than the base-level Rockshox Recon RL that is found on the Devinci Kobain Deore, as well as the Manitou fork found on the Specialized Fuse.
-Despite the improvement, the Recon RL Gold still falls well short in stiffness, tunability, and performance compared to the Rockshox Yari found on the Commencal Meta AM HT.
-Our testers found that the fork needed higher air pressure than expected to provide the necessary mid stroke and bottom out support.
+It still features 32mm stanchions as the standard Recon RL but has the "fast black coating" found on some higher-end Rockshox forks.
+This fork was noticeably smoother and plusher feeling than the base-level Rockshox Recon RL that is found on the Devinci Kobain Deore.
+Despite the improvement, the Recon RL Gold still falls well short in stiffness, tunability, and performance compared to the RockShox Yari found on the Commencal Meta AM HT.
+Our testers found that the fork needed higher air pressure than expected to provide the necessary mid-stroke and bottom-out support.
 The higher pressure decreases the small bump sensitivity.

 Wheels and Tires